-For students who desire to proceed to graduate school after graduation, must apply for an admission for internal applicants or a general admission.
+For students who desire to proceed to graduate school after graduation, must apply for Internal Admissions by Recommendation or General Admission.

-GSPS or GSE's admission for internal applicants is prepared for students who are expected to have excellent grades when they graduate from the SPSE.
-For more details, please refer to the admissions guidelines posted on each graduate school's website, or if you wish to apply to GSE, please attend the admission information session usually held in April every year.
+GSPS or GSE's Internal Admissions by Recommendation is prepared for students who are expected to have excellent grades when they graduate from the SPSE.
+For more details, please refer to the admissions guidelines posted on each graduate school's website.